Manage your water - avoid spread of infection

 The spread of infection to healthy plants is a considerable challenge for growers – especially when water is recirculated in horticultural irrigation and fertilizing set-ups.

-“A rule of thumb is to use as much return water as possible when irrigating, and when several plants are connected to the same water basin, the spread of infection can be fast and comprehensive.”Morten Hjorth Global Sales Manager at Senmatic
+“A rule of thumb is to use as much return water as possible when irrigating, and when several plants are connected to the same water basin, the spread of infection can be fast and comprehensive.”Morten Krage Key Account Manager at DGT by Senmatic

 If an infection has spread, the irrigation system needs chemical treatment, and the loss can be substantial.
 In a production potentially worth millions, significant losses can be extremely critical.